-When visiting a farmer cooperative and having a closer look on the member list, it is not uncommon to find only a few female members.
-Cocoa is commonly perceived as 'a male crop' and when it comes to cash revenues, decision-making positions, or program enrollment, women are rarely involved.
-This despite the fact that women take part in most stages of cocoa farming.
-In particular post-harvest practices such as pod breaking, fermentation, and drying of beans is often done by women, which they do next to other household duties and the care of children.
+When visiting a farmer cooperative and taking a closer look on the member list, it is not uncommon to find a small number of female members.
+Cocoa is commonly perceived as 'a male crop' and when it comes to cash revenues, decision-making positions, or programme enrolment, women are rarely involved.
+This is the case even though women take part in most stages of cocoa farming.
+Post-harvest practices such as pod breaking, fermentation, and drying of beans are often done by women, which they do in combination with other household duties and childcare.

 Many cultural traditions need to be addressed to tackle gender issues, such as inequality in land inheritance, land ownership, and financial decision-making.
 As is the case with many local habits and policies, it takes time to change patterns.
-In certain regions, however, it is not uncommon to find women who do possess a few acres of cocoa farm donated by their husbands and forming groups to market their products.
-This in particularly concerns Baoulé and Yacouba communities.
-Targeting and empowering these women groups are likely to trigger similar developments in neighbouring communities.
+In certain regions, however, it is more common to find women who do possess a few acres of cocoa farm donated by their husbands and form groups to market their products, particularly in Baoulé and Yacouba communities.
+Targeting and empowering these women groups is likely to trigger similar developments in neighbouring communities.